Tony Hawk's Underground: Design

 Levels in the console versions of Underground were significantly larger than those of earlier Tony Hawk's games.
 Neversoft expanded each level until it ceased to run correctly, then shrunk it slightly.
-Most of the levels were modelled closely after real-world locations; the designers traveled to locales representative of each city in the game and took photographs and videos as reference.
+Most of the levels were modelled closely after real-world locations; the designers traveled to locales representative of each city and took photographs and videos as reference.
 The New Jersey level was a replication of a neighborhood where team artist Henry Ji had grown up as a young skater.
-Neversoft wanted the player to become familiar with the basic game mechanics quickly and to notice Underground's differences from previous Tony Hawk's titles immediately.
-To accomplish this, they introduced the ability to travel on foot, and the ability to climb along ledges in the first few missions of the game.
-While Neversoft wanted to keep Underground realistic and relatable for the most part, they added driving side-missions as an enjoyable diversion and to push the boundaries of freedom in skateboarding games.
-However, these missions were intended not to take away from the main experience of skateboarding.
+Neversoft wanted the player to become familiar with the basic game mechanics quickly and to notice Underground's differences from previous Tony Hawk's games immediately.
+To accomplish this, they introduced the ability to travel on foot, and the ability to climb along ledges in the first few missions.
+While Neversoft wanted to keep Underground realistic and relatable for the most part, they added driving side-missions as an enjoyable diversion and to push the boundaries of freedom in skateboarding games, but these missions were not intended to take away from the main experience of skateboarding.

 Pro Skater 4, Underground's predecessor in the Tony Hawk's series, had received criticism for its difficulty: Neversoft had not realized that each game in the series was drawing new fans who were unaccustomed to the demanding tasks.
 As a result, Neversoft added four difficulty settings to Underground's story mode, ranging from "Too Easy" to "Sick".
 Neversoft wanted players to develop skills for higher difficulty settings on Too Easy while still progressing through the story.
 The company had included extremely difficult missions in each previous Tony Hawk's game; the methods used to create these missions were the inspiration for Underground's Sick mode.
-Development of the basic gameplay mechanics and structure began quickly but by the end of August 2003, only two months before the game's American release, work was still in progress.
+Development of the basic gameplay mechanics and structure began quickly but by the end of August 2003, only two months before the American release, work was still in progress.

-While the game's cutscenes are animated with 3D graphics, the team recorded live-action videos to introduce the real-world skateboarding teams, so that players could better understand each team before selecting one to join.
-Neversoft interviewed professional skaters about their experiences of becoming known in the skateboarding world, then compiled elements of these stories into the game's script.
+While the cutscenes are animated with 3D graphics, the team recorded live-action videos to introduce the real-world skateboarding teams, so that players could better understand each team before selecting one to join.
+Neversoft interviewed professional skaters about their experiences of becoming known in the skateboarding world, then compiled elements of these stories into the script.
 Every skater who appears in the plot helped to craft their own scenes and voiced their own character.